You really can’t say you’ve been to Japan until you’ve been to Kyoto…

-Walking among the soaring stalks of bamboo is absolutely breathtaking.
-For those Instagram savvy travelers, try capturing the sunlight beaming through the vibrant green bamboo.
+Walking among the soaring stalks of bamboo is absolutely breathtaking, and for those Instagram savvy travelers: try capturing the sunlight beaming through the vibrant green bamboo.
 It looks even better in real life.
-Just be sure to turn up the saturation…
+Just be sure to turn up the saturation after your snap…

 We highly suggest exploring Nishiki Market and the surrounding streets to discover authentic Japanese food stalls and traditional culinary delights.
 And yes, some of them will be very, very strange- in a fun way.
 Almost everything that is sold at the market is locally produced, as opposed to the crappy markets in other parts of the world where it’s all made in China!